Version 3.12.0

 1 level of (dis)advantage: a minor modifier

-Traditional RPGs have a clear line between the GM's role and the players' roles.
+Traditional RPGs generally have a clear line between the GM role and the player role.
 The player determines what their character does, says, thinks and feels, and the GM determines everything else.
 However, it may be more enjoyable if the GM shares some of the creative responsibility with the players.
 One of the ways the GM can do this is by asserting something about the world and asking a player to explain or elaborate on it.
 For example:

 "Alice, the mayor is wearing something that marks him as a member of the Cult of Kathoon.
 What is it and how do you know that?"